isc-projects/bind9/doc/arm/reference.rst

 for details on how to specify IP address lists.

 .. namedconf:statement:: allow-notify
+   :tags: transfer
+   :short: Defines an :any:`address_match_list` that is allowed to send ``NOTIFY`` messages for the zone, in addition to addresses defined in the :any:`primaries` option for the zone.

    This ACL specifies which hosts may send NOTIFY messages to inform this server of changes to zones for which it is acting as a secondary